genbits/docpy/README.md

 (eg `_my_function()`) will be ignored, except for `__init__`.
 * **Undocumented objects**: Functions/methods/classes without a **docstring**
 will be ignored (nothing to document, right?).
-You can change this behaviour by spceifying `-m` in the command line.
+You can change this behaviour by spceifying `-a` in the command line.
 * **Scope**: **docpy** will document *every* object (except for those ignored
 as mentioned above) as long as `__all__` is not defined.
 If `__all__` is defined,
 only objects on that list will be documented.